alexissavva/NLP/README.md

 path.

 * In this experiment, we do not have result for SOTA translator.
+* For SYSTRAN translator we created our python file to communicate with the API.
+This file WAS NOT in the original repo `https://github.com/gabrielStanovsky/mt_gender`.
 * If you want to run again the experiment, you can delete you can create an output folder in mt_gender
 * For the general gender accuracy number, run: